ashtiwari3421/Apna_Bazar/README.md

 # Apna Bazar
 APNA BAZAR is the perfect online marketplace to buy and sell used goods at your college or campus level!
 We make it for just helping the college students.
+As a fresher, students are bringing New books or college materials rather then to use the senior's books or materials which they kept.
+This platform combines both the persons at a same place to solve their problem.

 ## Images for Demo